l0u1sg/youtube-dl/README.md

 # YouTube Downloader

 A simple tool to download videos from YouTube.
-Made with React and ViteJS
+Made with React and ViteJS.

+## ToDo

+- [ ] Download videos
+- [ ] Download audio
+- [ ] Choose quality

 ## Installation